Xiaomi puts indefinite delay on CDRs in blow to China's plans for tech listings

-HONG KONG (Reuters) - Chinese smartphone maker Xiaomi Corp (IPO-XMGP.HK) said on Saturday there is no timeframe for a mainland share offering, casting doubt on Beijing’s efforts to lure foreign-listed Chinese tech giants back home.
+HONG KONG (Reuters) - Chinese smartphone maker Xiaomi Corp said on Saturday there is no time frame for a mainland share offering, casting doubt on Beijing’s efforts to lure foreign-listed Chinese tech giants back home.

 Xiaomi had been expected to raise up to $10 billion, split between its Hong Kong and mainland offerings.
-But in a surprise move earlier this week, it postponed its mainland share offering until after it completes its scheduled July 7 listing in Hong Kong.
+But in a surprise move this week, it postponed its mainland share offering until after it completes its scheduled July 9 listing in Hong Kong.

 It did not say when it would restart its China depositary receipts (CDRs) issuance process or why it was postponing the mainland offering.